-The state of Texas defines e-bikes as an electric assisted bicycle equipped with a motor of less than 750w.
+The state of Texas defines electric bikes as an electric assisted bicycle equipped with a motor of less than 750w.
 Electric bikes are classified as:

-- Class 1: e-Bikes equipped with a pedal-assist only motor which stops when the bike reaches 20 mph.
+- Class 1: electric bikes equipped with a pedal-assist only motor which stops when the bike reaches 20 mph.

-- Class 3: Electric bicycles equipped with a motor that provides assistance only when the rider is pedaling and stops when the rider stops pedaling or when the bicycle reaches the speed of 28 mph.
+- Class 3: electric bikes equipped with a motor that provides assistance only when the rider is pedaling and stops when the rider stops pedaling or when the bicycle reaches the speed of 28 mph.

 Do you need a license, insurance or registration in Texas?